Skip to content

 • L1 — In-process LRU cache for sub-millisecond lookups.

-• L2 — Distributed semantic cache (Redis-backed) shared across gateway instances.
+• L2 — Distributed semantic cache (semcache) shared across gateway instances.

 Caching is eligible when: